wavesplatform/waves-lessons/EN/How Waves Works/g. Waves Infrastructure Products And Tools/lesson.md

 As we may have guessed, the first option is an outdated method.<br>
 It puts our business at risk, as some clients can change their minds to order due to payment complexity.<br>
-Secondly, some clients may experience troubles with proving the payment completed.<br>
+Secondly, some clients may experience troubles with proving the payment completion.<br>
 <br>

 The second option is what the Signer is about.<br>
-It helps us to integrate payments with WAVES to our platform.<br>
+It helps us to integrate payments with WAVES to a platform.<br>
 A client will be able to log in to his account and approve the payment right away.<br>

 Read more about [Signer](https://docs.waves.tech/en/building-apps/waves-api-and-sdk/client-libraries/signer).